-UNBEGUN bags are lovingly handmade and locally produced, and in this section we’ll let you know how.
+UNBEGUN bags and laptop sleeves are lovingly handmade and locally produced, and in this section we’ll let you know how.
 After the market stall covers have been washed and hand-scrubbed, we use patterns to cut them into shape.

 MAARTJE, STITCHER AT UNBEGUN

 One of the stitchers of UNBEGUN is Maartje.
 Former costume designer Maartje has been making UNBEGUN bags from her studio on the outskirts of the city for a few years now.
 She helps developing the designs, after which she stitches the products together in her workspace, with an extra dollop of love and care.